Pioneer Dress DIY- Little House on the Prairie Costume Part 1

 How to Make a Prairie Dress

-It took one day for the prairie dress construction (layout, cutting and sewing) and one day for the bonnet hat and prairie apron.
-Then time to to finish the hem on the dress.
-I had everything I needed prior to starting the prairie dress and had read through the pattern before ordering what I needed to start.
-See Part two for more tips. (link at bottom of post)
+It took one day for the prairie dress construction (layout, cutting, and sewing) and one day for the bonnet hat and prairie apron.
+Then time to finish the hem on the dress.
+I had everything I needed prior to starting the prairie dress, and had read through the pattern before ordering what I needed to start.
+See Part Two for more tips. (link at bottom of post)

 This pattern has quite a few places where you’ll want to pin and baste to make sure your placement is good prior to sewing!
 This video may be helpful to you- Making the sleeves

 It’s not hard with practice.
-Just follow the directions on the pattern, view the video and go slower when sewing.
-When sewing moving and adjusting fabric while sewing around the sleeve.
+Just follow the directions on the pattern, view the video, and go slower when sewing.
+When sewing, move and adjust the fabric while you are sewing around the sleeve.
 Above is the sleeve pinned.

 Laura Ingalls Wilder Costume